CFT-HY/HILA/README.md

     ./bin/hilapp --help

-#### **Singularity container**
+### **Singularity container**

 The singularity container offers a more packaged approach where one doesn't need to worry about clang libtoolbox support.
 Hence for HPC platforms where the access of such compiler libraries can be tedious one can simply opt to use the container.

-Since the HILA preprocessor doesn't require optimized performance any overhead is irrelevant.
-In theory there should be none.

-See separate [repository](https://bitbucket.org/haaaaron/hila-singularity/src/main/) for use of singularity container.

-(Add downloadable .sif file to git page?)
+This approach is mainly meant to be used for running simulations on an HPC platform.

+This approach is favorable also to linux users who do not wish to install the clang libtoolbox locally.

+For instructions on installing singularity and building containers have a look at the [README.md](singularity/SINGULARTIY.md) in the singularity folder

 ## 2. Building HILA applications